Turning a Breech Baby with Acupuncture

 Acupuncture and moxibustion are gentle and safe for both mom and baby when performed by a licensed practitioner.
 The most common side effects of acupuncture and moxibustion are subtle movements in the uterus (as the baby shifts position) and a feeling of calm relaxation.

-Are you looking for acupuncture for a breech baby in Denver?
+Wondering how to turn a breech baby naturally in Denver?
 Wellness Denver Acupuncture offers gentle, trusted holistic care to help you have the safest and most comfortable pregnancy possible.

 After learning more about your pregnancy, delivery date, and overall health, we’ll help your baby turn naturally with acupuncture and moxibustion.
 Then, we’ll equip you with a few at-home techniques to help you progress through the rest of your pregnancy, labor, and postpartum period with ease.